 Malta Ship Registration Procedures

-The vessel is first provisionally registered under the Malta flag for six months (extendable for a further period, or periods not exceeding in the aggregate six months) during which time permanent registration needs to be finalized.
+The vessel is first provisionally registered under the Malta flag for six months (extendable for a further period, or periods not exceeding in the aggregate six months) during which time permanent Ship registration Malta procedure needs to be finalized.

 The procedure to register a vessel is relatively straightforward.
 Requirements for provisional registration include: